The Centurion Chapter was established on 23 August 2006.

 We are not only bikers but we also love camping!
 This was very obvious when we took the road to Bela Bela on a very wet and cold Friday to go camping.
 We were welcomed by the friendly hosts and the first sun rays in days; and that is when we knew this weekend can only get better.

 After everyone was settled in, we gathered around the campfire.
 Whether it was the welcoming mampoer shot, chocolate tequila or the flaming fires we couldn’t feel the cold.
 While the meat was sizzling on the braai the girls made sure that there was enough sides to feed the crowd.
 What a great atmosphere with jokes and laughter echoing through the Bushveld.
-A fairly early night was up to prepare physiologically for the Potjiekos competition of the following day.
+An early night was up to prepare physiologically for the Potjiekos competition of the following day.

 A sunny Saturday morning greeted us with coffee and rusks, followed by the old camping tradition of having a brunch while a few late comers were busy nestling in.
 After brunch everyone was divided into their Potjiekos teams and was let loose with boxes of “arts and crafts”.
 The GROOT TREK 1835 - 1840 has started and the judging team left to do the set up.
 Team members started working on their decorations, emblems and anything they could think of to get their hands on one of the trophies.
 Some even had to buy beer from the bar to make use of the empty beer cans.